open-traffic-generator/models/MODEL-GUIDE.md

 - `naming`
   - `property names` MUST be snake_case
   - `schema object names` MUST be PascalCase (upper camel case)
-  - `enum names` MUST be UPPER_CASE with underscores at natural word breaks
+  - `enum names` MUST be lowercase with underscores at natural word breaks
   - `namespaces` MUST be enforced using a `.` separator

 - `oneOf`
-  - oneOf OpenAPI keyword support in generation tools is not very well supported
+  - oneOf OpenAPI keyword support in generation tools is not very well supported at this time
   - this repository uses the `choice` property to discriminate between multiple objects at the same level
     ```yaml